 The computation of diluted earnings per share excludes outstanding options and other common stock equivalents in periods where inclusion of such potential common stock instruments would be anti-dilutive in the periods presented.
 When income from continuing operations is a loss, all potential dilutive instruments are excluded from the computation of diluted earnings per share as they would be anti-dilutive.
-Accordingly, for the three months ended January 31, 2009, 0.2 million of common stock equivalents were excluded from the computation of diluted earnings per share.
-Additionally, as of January 31, 2009, the Company had 0.9 million of stock options that are potentially dilutive in future earnings per share calculations; such dilution will be dependent on the excess of the market price of the Company's stock over the exercise price and other components of the treasury stock method.
+Accordingly, for the three and six months ended April 30, 2009, 0.1 million, of common stock equivalents were excluded from the computation of diluted earnings per share.
+As of April 30, 2009, the Company had 0.9 million of stock options that are potentially dilutive in future earnings per share calculations; such dilution will be dependent on the excess of the market price of the Company's stock over the exercise price and other components of the treasury stock method.

-For the three months ended January 31, 2008, 3.0 million of common stock equivalents were excluded from the computation of diluted earnings per share, primarily related to the Company's former 2.50% Convertible Senior Debentures (the Debentures).
+For the three and six months ended April 30, 2008, 2.7 million and 2.9 million, respectively, of common stock equivalents were excluded from the computation of diluted earnings per share, of which 2.2 million and 2.4 million, respectively, related to the Company's former 2.50% Convertible Senior Debentures (the Debentures).
 The Debentures are reported in discontinued operations for historical periods as a result of the Separation.
 In 2005, the Company irrevocably elected to settle the principal amount of its former Debentures in cash when they became convertible and were surrendered by the holders thereof.
 The Company retained its option to satisfy any excess conversion obligation (stock price in excess of conversion price) with shares, cash or a combination of shares and cash.
 As a result of the Company's election, if dilutive, diluted earnings per share up through the Separation include the amount of shares it would have taken to satisfy the excess conversion obligation, assuming that all of the Debentures outstanding during the period were surrendered.
 For calculation purposes, the average closing price of the Company's common stock for each of the periods presented is used as the basis for determining dilution.
 Although the Debentures are reported in discontinued operations for historical periods, they had a dilutive impact for year-to-date earnings per share for the third and fourth quarters of 2008.
 There was no dilutive impact for the first or second quarter of 2008 as income from continuing operations was a loss for those respective periods, and there was no dilutive impact for the third and fourth quarter-to-date earnings per share as these periods were entirely post Separation.